Gopika596/Gopika596/README.md

 📚 Beyond coding, I believe in continuous learning, sharing knowledge, and building a community around tech enthusiasm.

-📫 Reach me at: (you can add your email/LinkedIn/Twitter here if you’d like)
+📫 Reach me at: email:gopikasri1237@gmail.com /LinkedIn: www.linkedin.com/in/gopika-sri-singamsetty-346a04323

 🚀 “Building today for the intelligent future of tomorrow.”